wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-security-azure-security-center/includes/protect-cloud-workloads.md

     :::image type="content" source="../media/4-select-enable-virtual-machines.png" alt-text="Enable JIT on virtual machines":::

-1. You'll see a list of ports that Azure Security Center recommends to protect.
+1. You'll see a list of ports that Azure Security Center recommends protecting.
 These include 22 for SSH and 3389 for RDP.
 You select any of these ports if you want to make changes to their configuration.
 The **Add port configuration** pane opens up for you to make changes.
 When you're done, select **OK** at the bottom.

     :::image type="content" source="../media/4-add-port-configuration.png" alt-text="Add port configuration":::